 Each group started off by compiling a comprehensive list of Forces, which was then narrowed down according to common themes.
 Each force on the resulting list was then discussed further in detail and the associated threats and opportunities for the community and the local public health system, were identified.

 SWOT Analysis

 INTERNAL FACTORS

 STRENGTHS

 - Sense of Community

+- Small Community Size

 - Good School System

 - Colleges (Higher Institutions of learning)

 - Parks & Recreation

 - Strong Faith Community

 - Active Community Groups

 - Leadership

-- Primary Healthcare
+- Healthcare system

-- Small Community Size
+- Safe Community

 WEAKNESSES